Westinghouse vintage portable radio – Compact & powerful (1952)

 Powerful reception of police, fire, marine, US weather, rescue operations, ship-to-shore, snow warnings.
 There’s a lot more to radio than you thought. $64.98.
 General Electric.

-ALSO SEE: Vintage CB radios: Everybody was talking ’bout ’em in the 1970s
+ALSO SEE: Vintage CB radios from the 1970s

 “Charlie the Tuna” transistor radio (1970)